Ouija: Origin of Evil: Critical response

-On Rotten Tomatoes, the film has an approval rating of 83% based on reviews from 126 critics, with an average rating of 6.4/10, making it one of the highest-rated films to date produced by either Hasbro Studios or Platinum Dunes.
-The website's critics consensus reads, "Ouija: Origin of Evil swerves its franchise's planchette unexpectedly to YES with a surprisingly scary and dramatically satisfying follow-up to its lackluster predecessor."
-On Metacritic, it has a weighted average score of 65 out of 100 based on reviews from 26 critics, indicating "generally favorable reviews".
+It was one of the highest-rated films to date produced by either Hasbro Studios or Platinum Dunes.
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale, the same as its predecessor.

 Katie Rife for The A.V.
 Club gave the film a B and wrote that compared to its predecessor "It is better, though, in every conceivable way, from casting to story to atmosphere."
 Odie Henderson for RogerEbert.com gave the film three stars and called it "one overstuffed horror movie recipe, with a dash of The Exorcist and a spritz of Ghost among its tasty ingredients."
 Adam Dileo of IGN said "Ouija: Origin of Evil may just be the latest entrant into that small category of sequels and prequels that manage to improve upon their predecessors in every way."
 Kate Erbland of IndieWire called the film "genuinely frightening and smart, the rare horror prequel able to stand on its own merits and deliver a full-bodied story that succeeds without any previous knowledge or trappings."

-Jimmy Champagne of Bloody Disgusting called it "easily Flanagan’s best film yet" and said "Ouija: Origin of Evil is a heartfelt and genuinely frightening experience."
+Jimmy Champagne of Bloody Disgusting called it "easily Flanagan's best film yet" and said "Ouija: Origin of Evil is a heartfelt and genuinely frightening experience."

+Unofficial sequels

+In 2015 and 2016 respectively, two unofficial sequels to Ouija and Ouija: Origin of Evil were released, titled Ouija 3: The Charlie Charlie Challenge and Ouija 4.
+The former was made in the United States while the latter was made in Hong Kong and advertised in the United States as such.